 Set a schedule with each remote worker that works for both of you.
-By clearly communicating expectations of schedule, you can always know when your worker is on performing their given task.
+By clearly communicating expectations of schedule, you can always know when a worker is on performing their given task.

-Give the remote worker clear guidelines on how many hours they should be working each day on your work.
-You don’t want to get into a situation where you are paying too much for your workers.
+Give the remote worker clear guidelines on how many hours they should be working each day on your tasks.
+You don’t want to get into a situation where you are paying too much for workers.
 Create a budget and stick to it.

-Similar to in-house employees, remote workers thrive off goals.
-If you have a task that is repetitive such as fulfilling orders, give your remote worker a realistic number of orders to complete each hour.
+Similar to in-house workers, remote workers thrive off goals.
+If you have a task that is repetitive such as fulfilling orders, give a remote worker a realistic number of orders to complete each hour.
 This is one way to hold remote workers accountable and motivate them.

 Secret #3: Create Required Daily and Weekly Updates

-In order to hold your remote workers responsible for their work and to keep regular channels of communication, we recommend creating daily and weekly reports that come from your workers.
+In order to hold remote workers responsible for their work and to keep regular channels of communication, we recommend creating daily and weekly reports that come from workers.

-At the beginning of every shift, Skype me to say that you will be starting.
-At the end of your shift, please Skype me a breakdown of what you accomplished and where you struggled, if you did.
+As you begin working each day, please Skype me to say that you will be starting.
+When you are done, Skype me a breakdown of what you accomplished and where you struggled, if you did.

 At the end of each week, please send me an email summarizing your work for the week.
 This email should highlight if you met your goal and what your plan is for the next week.

-By setting up these daily check ins, you always know what your remote worker is doing and you can provide feedback where it is needed.
+By setting up these daily check ins, you always know what the remote worker is doing and you can provide feedback where it is needed.

 Secret #4: Hold Biweekly or Monthly Meetings

-As I said before, remote workers are motivated by being a part of the team.
-We recommend holding 1-2 meetings per month with all of your remote workers to provide company updates, highlight anyone’s exceptional work, and welcome any new remote workers to the team.
+As I said before, remote workers are motivated by being part of the whole.
+We recommend holding 1-2 meetings per month with all remote workers to provide company updates, highlight anyone’s exceptional work, and welcome any new remote workers into the fold.

 Group meetings inspire remote workers to feel a part of something bigger than their set of tasks.
-As with any employee, that feeling of being a part of the team and contributing to the big picture motivates them to work harder and stay focused on their tasks.
+As with any worker, that feeling of being a part of the group and contributing to the big picture motivates them to work harder and stay focused on their tasks.

 Secret #5: Give Remote Workers the Opportunity to Grow

-Find ways to motivate remote workers by showing them how they can take on new responsibilities and improve their role on the team.
+Find ways to motivate remote workers by showing them how they can take on new responsibilities and improve their roles for the greater good.
 This can be as simple as monthly evaluations, goals that must be reached for promotions, and communication of opportunities to take on additional tasks.